amitshekhariitbhu/android-interview-questions/README.md

 * Why should you avoid to run non-ui code on the main thread?

 * What is ANR?
 How can the ANR be prevented?
+[Developer Android](https://developer.android.com/topic/performance/vitals/anr.html)

 * What is an `AsyncTask`?